desctable/desctable/README.md

 ### List of statistical test functions

-You can provide a named list of statistical functions, but here the mechanism is a bit different from the **stats** argument.
+You can provide a named list of statistical functions, but here the mechanism is a bit different from the *stats* argument.

-The list must contain exactly one of `.auto` or `.default`.
+The list must contain either `.auto` or `.default`.

-`.auto` needs to be an automatic function, such as `tests_auto`.
-It will be used by default on all variables to select a test.
+-   `.auto` needs to be an automatic function, such as `tests_auto`.
+It will be used by default on all variables to select a test
-`.default` needs to be a single-term formula containing a statistical test function that will be used on all variables.
+-   `.default` needs to be a single-term formula containing a statistical test function that will be used on all variables

 You can also provide overrides to use specific tests for specific variables.
 This is done using list items named as the variable and containing a single-term formula function.